tsedio/tsed/docs/docs/converters.md

 :::

 ## Ignore properties
+### Usage

-@@Ignore@@ decorator is provided to ignore explicitly a property when a transformation is performed.
+@@Ignore@@ decorator can be used to ignore explicitly a property when a transformation have been performed.

-For example, you have a base model to create a User named `UserCreation` where the `password` is required but you don't want to expose this field in other cases.
+For example, you have a base model to create a User named `UserCreation` where the `password` is required, but you don't want to expose this field in other cases.
 One of the solution is to use class inheritance to solve this problem.

 <Tabs class="-code">